What are the best self-hosted automation tools for privacy-conscious teams?

 Why Self-Host?

-Self-hosting your automation platform means:
+Self-hosting the automation platform means:

 • Compliance control.
 Meet GDPR, HIPAA, SOC 2, or industry-specific requirements more easily.